DarwinJS/ChocoPackages/openssh/readme.md

 4. The scripts included can install Chocolatey in-line and then install this openssh all in one command line - see later in this document.

-## Installing on Nano w/out Chocolatey Nor .NET Core Installed (should work for Server 2016 as well)
+## Installing on Nano Over the Wire w/out Chocolatey Nor .NET Core Installed (should work for Server 2016 as well)

 **Requirements:** PowerShell 5 for the PackageManagement Provider **Works On:** Nano TP5